hawkinsw/quic-wg-wiki/Tools.md

 <sup>1</sup>Wireshark is not capable of decrypting GQUIC packets itself, even if [NSS Keylogging](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format) has been configured.
 However, if a decrypted trace is supplied to Wireshark it will correctly dissect GQUIC if the "Force decrypt" option is enabled in the Settings.

 ## Wireshark draft support
+Caveat: if you use non-standard draft version numbers in the version field, Wireshark will assume the latest draft version.

 <details><summary>General issues</summary>

 - [x] TLS 1.3 handshake fragmentation over multiple packets.
 Related: https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=15537